openMF/mifos-gazelle/performance-testing/README.md

 Once your configuration is complete, click the green start button (triangle icon) in the JMeter interface to run the test.

-## Integration with Mojafos Deployment
+## Integration with Mifos Gazelle Deployment

-The performance testing tools are designed to work with deployed Mojafos components.
+The performance testing tools are designed to work with deployed Mifos Gazelle components.
 When running tests against a deployed environment:

 1. Make sure the appropriate components (PaymentHub EE, vNext) are deployed.
 2. Configure the host names in the test scripts to match your deployment.